Maikol1804/TechnicalExerciseBelatrix/README.md

 ###### Specific Comments:

-Specific comments can be seen directly in the code [here](LoggerToCodeReview/JobLogger.cs)
+The specific comments can be seen directly in the `JobLogger` class, found [here](LoggerToCodeReview/JobLogger.cs).

 ## Code Refactoring